 Roasting is one of our favorite set-and-forget cooking methods.
 As an added bonus to the rich, slow-cooked flavors, roasting fills your house with warm and delicious aromas.

-Roasting is a dry-heat method of cooking that's well-suited to large cuts of meat, poultry, and fish.
+This dry-heat method of cooking is well-suited to large cuts of meat, poultry, and fish.
 It can also be used to caramelize the natural sugars in fruits and vegetables to make even picky eaters fall in love with the flavors.